How to Calculate the Acquisition Price of a Company

 What is an acquisition price?

-The acquisition price of a company is the total consideration paid for the company on an agreed date.
+The acquisition price is the total consideration paid for a company on an agreed date.

 If the market reacts well to news of the deal, the value for shareholders would rise thanks to an increase in the stock price, with the opposite happening if the market reacted badly.